blueOkiris/EmbeddedLinuxClass/hw06/README.md

 One can also place the buttons in a nice wooden enclosure for structure

+*I have some big buttons you can borrow.*

 ## Watch

 > Watch’s Julia’s YouTube video[1] “What Every Driver Developer Should Know about RT”.
 Be ready to answer questions